-We are Belli, Weil and Grozbean, a nationally recognized Law Firm at Maryland.
-We are Maryland Divorce and Separation Law Expert.
+Belli, Weil, and Grozbean, P.C. is a nationally recognized law firm in Maryland.
+Our law experts provide the best legal advice in the matter of separation.
 We have with us Stuart H. Grozbean, who is a popular name in the area of Maryland Divorce and Separation.
-He has featured in the Whos, Who in United States and many a times quoted by leading newspaper in articles and on TV interviews as well.
+He has featured in the Whos, Who in the United States and many times quoted by a leading newspaper in articles and on TV interviews as well.

 When the court decrees or orders an absolute divorce, it means that the divorce granted to the couple is permanent.
 Absolute or permanent divorce permits remarriage and terminates any property claims.